CERT/CC

 DESCRIPTION

-rwtotal reads SiLK Flow records from files named on the command line or from the standard input, bins those records by the user-specified specified key, computes the volume (record count or sum of packets or bytes) per bin, and prints the bins and their volumes.
+rwtotal reads SiLK Flow records, bins those records by the user-specified specified key, computes the volume per bin (record count and sums of packets and bytes), and prints the bins and their volumes.

 OPTIONS